QubesOS/qubes-doc/user/security-in-qubes/split-ssh.md

       **Note:** If you've specified a custom name for your key using *-f*, you should adjust `Exec=ssh-add` to `Exec=ssh-add <path-to-your-key-file>`.

 With this configuration you'll be prompted for a password the first time you start your vault VM to  be able to make use of your SSH key.

-For easier handling and better security see the "Using KeePassXC" section below.

 ## Setting Up VM Interconnection